cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 3.md

 Click the *Save* button to save the changes.

 Click the *Run* button to run the indexer again with these changes.

-Note, this is also where we are taking advantage of the incremental processing capability and cache we added in the first step of this module as when we run the indexer, Azure Cognitive Search will only be running the new customEntityLookup skill we just added to our skillset rather than running all of the skills against the data set.
+Note that this indexer run will take about 6 minutes.
+Even though we enabled incremental processing with the cache in the first step of this module, we will only see the advantages of this feature after the cache has been populated by running the indexer for the first time with the feature enabled.
+In the next module, we will get a chance to make more incremental changes and see how much faster the indexer runs with the advantages of the cache.

 ## Results